AMACarter/Flamingo-AI-Stock-Trading-Bot/README.md

 - Buying call spreads and call 1x2s on Resilient stocks to monetize flat skews and attractive volatility risk premium.
 - Trading short delta  hedged straddles on highly-traded stocks.
 - Using historic RSI and bollinger bands to predict price movement.
 - Scraping insititutional stock reports on high-cap equities.
+- Pre and post market limit trading

 ### Using:
 - Alpaca API to place trades with zero commission.